tmwProjects/GeoRoc_CLI/README.md

 Hey there!
 It's really great that you appreciate my work on GitHub!
 Everything you see here is a product of my voluntary efforts, and I'm all about sharing useful content.
 If you find value in what I do and would like to support me, you might consider buying me a coffee.
 Thank you so much for your generosity and support!

 ###### Hint: If you would like to buy me a "Coffee", please give a name/pseudonym and the project, I would like to have the possibility to thank you by name. - Thanks :)

+***

+### License

+**MIT License**

+The MIT licence is a very permissive licence created by the Massachusetts Institute of Technology.
+It basically allows you to do almost anything you want with the licensed code - you can modify it, incorporate it into your own software and sell your software if you want.
+The only condition is that you always retain the MIT licence in your copies of the original or modified code.
+In other words, you must always recognise that the original code is under the MIT licence.